 Signal also collects far less data on users than Telegram does.
 Signal generally only stores the date on which you created your account as well as the last time you connected.
 In contrast, Telegram’s metadata may include your IP address (which can give away your location) as well as who you are talking to and when.
 That matters when the authorities show up at Telegram’s facilities with a search warrant.

 Although you can start Signal chats by typing in another person’s phone number, Telegram requires access to your contacts before you can message anyone.
-For those who are concerned about big tech snooping on their private conversations, Signal once again proves to be the better choice.
+For those who are concerned about tech companies snooping on their private conversations, Signal once again proves to be the better choice.

 While Signal is owned by a non-profit foundation, Telegram was founded by the Russian billionaires Pavel and Nikolai Durov who also created the country’s largest social network, VK.
 The brothers no longer live in Russia and even though their company is based in London, many of its central operations are in Dubai.